kmiller68/module-fallback-imports/README.md

 The exact location of the `with { integrity="some #" }` could either be on each import or for everything.

+# Limitations

+This proposal does not solve the problem for loading builtin modules for non-modules.
+For that problem one solution could be  to allow some builtin modules to be run as either module or non-module code.
+Then, at least for the case of html, there could be a new script tag attribute, say "native", referencing the builtin module.
+Obviously, this would require some coordination with W3C.

 # Related Proposals

 The Layered Features proposal: